Using Driver Verifier to identify issues with Windows drivers for advanced users

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\VerifyDrivers

 REG_SZ key to the case-insensitive names of the drivers that you want to test.
 You can specify multiple drivers, but only use one driver.
-By doing so, you can make sure that available system resources are not prematurely exhausted.
-Premature exhaustion of resources does not cause any system reliability problems, but it can cause some driver checking to be bypassed.
+By doing so, you can make sure that available system resources aren't prematurely exhausted.
+Premature exhaustion of resources doesn't cause any system reliability problems, but it can cause some driver checking to be bypassed.

 The following list shows examples of values for the